 Implementing A Broader Framework Of Making In Maker Education

 All of this led me to think about how this would translate into a full spectrum of making in the context of maker educator.
-Having such a framework would help insure that learning from the making experience is more robust, not left up to chance.
+Having such a framework would help ensure that learning from the making experience is more robust, and not left up to chance.
 I believe a fuller spectrum or framework would including the following elements:

 Play, Tinkering, Experimentation

 This is uncensored, without boundary, whimsical making.
 It can be considered free play.
-This, in my mind, is the first part of of Poïesis which translated from Greek “to make.”
+This, in my mind, is the first part of Poïesis which translated from Greek “to make.”
 How this translates into practice is by providing learners with lots of making materials; and telling them to just dive in and play hard with those materials.

 Framing or Frontloading The Making Experience

-This is the introducing the making experience for more mindful and intentional making.
+This is the introduction the making experience for more mindful and intentional making.
 It helps both the educators and learners to set purpose and intention for the making activity prior to actually doing it.
 This is discussed in Framing & Frontloading Maker Activities where I go in more detail how to frontload or frame the maker activities:

 - Using and Reviewing Essential Questions